Decisions That Get People Killed

 I would suggest that management – especially senior management – should place more emphasis on their actions that lead to major accidents.

-I propose that senior management’s actions are the initiator of most major accidents.
+I propose that senior management’s actions initiate most major accidents.
 Their actions set the ball rolling.
 They create the company’s culture.
 They influence middle managers and the line workforce’s actions.

 One of the major influences that cause accidents is senior management having crossed purposes.